jonathanulco/laurakalbag-dot-com/content/posts/the-sharers-on-the-branch/index.md

 I’ve written [a post over on The Branch](http://thebran.ch/articles/the-sharers).

-{{< imgsrcset alt="Screenshot from The Branch website: The Sharers - Laura Kalbag shares how a sense of community helped her to grow into a career she loves." src="the-sharers.png" >}}
+{{< img alt="Screenshot from The Branch website: The Sharers - Laura Kalbag shares how a sense of community helped her to grow into a career she loves." src="the-sharers.png" >}}

 James Dinsdale emailed me about a new project he was starting out, called The Branch, a site collecting posts about what inspires people.
 I love these kinds of posts, so I was really keen to be involved.